Who We Serve

 Unfortunately, it is almost impossible for newly arrived refugees to start a small business, due to a lack of capital and the inability to borrow from financial institutions.
 Barriers to these entrepreneurs are typically: language and cultural misunderstandings, lack of credit history and/or an unacceptable credit score, lack of business experience in the United States, lack of collateral, and lack of personal equity to invest in the business.
 For these reasons, immigrants and refugees are often considered high risk and not bankable to financial institutions.

-The goal of which is to ensure a safe and successful return to the community through Technical Assistant and Business Counselling.
+The goal of this is to ensure a safe and successful return to the community through Technical Assistance and Business Counselling.
 Each year, more than 700,000 people are released from state and federal prisons, while another 9 million cycle through local jails.
-Statistics indicate that more than two-thirds of state prisoners are rearrested within three years of their release and half are re-incarcerated.
+Statistics indicate that more than two-thirds of state prisoners are re-arrested within three years of their release and half are re-incarcerated.
 High rates of recidivism mean more crime, more victims, and more pressure on an already overburdened criminal justice system.

 Reentry programs are designed to assist incarcerated individuals with a successful transition to their community after they are released.
 Specifically, the strategy calls for supporting post-incarceration reentry efforts by assisting such individuals with technical assistance and financial services needed to use their skills to start a business.
 At First Community Capital our main purpose is to make communities safer, by assisting those returning from prison and jail in becoming responsible and productive tax-paying citizens, while also saving taxpayer dollars by lowering the direct and collateral costs of incarceration.